Fatbal/Adapter-2-in-1/README.md

 I would like you to know that the ribbon cable I use is too small and would not support the 6X5 matrix I would need for the final print I made, Si the dimensions would need to change.
 But, as I stated before, I don't want to keep going with the project and I realized of this error after printing it.

+For any question you can send me a message here or on reddit: https://www.reddit.com/user/Fatbal